kpfleming/arduino-timer/README.md

 ### Notes

 Currently only a software timer.
-Any blocking code delaying *timer*.**tick()** will prevent the timer from moving forward and calling any functions.
+Any blocking code delaying *timerset*.**tick()** will prevent the TimerSet from moving forward and calling any functions.

 The library does not do any dynamic memory allocation.

-The number of concurrent tasks is a compile time constant, meaning there is a limit to the number of concurrent tasks.
-The **in / at / every** functions return **NULL** if the *Timer* is full.
+The number of concurrent timers is a compile time constant, meaning there is a limit to the number of concurrent timers.
+The **in / at / every / now_and_every** functions return a TimerHandle which evaluates to ```false``` if the TimerSet is full.

-A *Task* value is valid only for the timer that created it, and only for the lifetime of that timer.
+A *TimerHandle* value is valid only for the TimerSet that created it, and only for the lifetime of that timer.

-Change the number of concurrent tasks using the *Timer* constructors.
+Change the number of concurrent timers using the *Timer* constructors.
 Save memory by reducing the number, increase memory use by having more.
-The default is **TIMER_MAX_TASKS** which is currently 16.
+The default is **TIMERSET_DEFAULT_TIMERS** which is currently 16.

 If you find this project useful, [consider becoming a sponsor.](https://github.com/sponsors/contrem)